ordinals/ord/docs/src/guides/inscriptions.md

 ------------------------------

 Once Bitcoin Core has been configured to use signet, you'll need to sync the blockchain.
-Signet is a low-volume test network, so this shoudln't take long.
+Signet is a low-volume test network, so this shouldn't take long.

 To sync the chain, run `bitcoind -signet -txindex` and leave it running until `bitcoin-cli -signet getblockcount` agrees with the block count on a block